VictorSyntez/governance/docs/gf_info/membership.md

     * **Obligations**:
         1. MUST host one or more utility infrastructure *Validator Nodes* as defined in ```Exhibit C``` of the Participation Agreement.
         2. MUST sign the required Utility Agreements as set forth in ```Exhibit B``` of the Participation Agreement.
-        3. MUST assign appropriately skilled resources, as detailed in ```Exhibit B``` of the Participation Agreement, that will meet the required commitments of at least one Committee and the Technical Project.
+        3. MUST assign appropriately skilled resources, as detailed in ```Exhibit B``` of the Participation Agreement, that will meet the required commitments of at least one Committee and the Wallet Project.
     * **Entitlements**:
         1. MAY appoint a representative to any Committee.
         2. MAY act, pending signed Utility Agreements, as a Transaction Endorser.